Frequently Asked Questions for Employers

 Deleting a job is one step further than closing a job and moving it to Storage.
 Deleting a job means you are removing the job description and its job reference and posting number entirely from the Student Employment Office website database system.
 Once you delete a job, you cannot get it back unless you complete a new "Add a new job" form from your control panel (if this occurs, you will also be assigned a new job reference and posting number for the job once it is approved by our office).
 We strongly urge you to not delete a job unless you are absolutely positive you will never hire a student for the job ever again.
 If this is a Work-Study job, any hiring forms submitted with the deleted job posting number will not be processed by the Student Employment Office.

-What employment material is needed in order to place a Work-Study student on the University’s payroll?
+- What is needed in order to designate a student as a Work-Study employee?

 See our Tip Sheet for Hiring and Paying Students (PDF).